 Synopsis

-Since the Second World War, the nature of war has been gradually, yet constantly changing – from comprehensive, conventional wars fought between sovereign nations to asymmetrical, armed conflicts between countries and organizations.
+Since the Second World War, the nature of war has been gradually yet constantly changing, as comprehensive, conventional wars between sovereign nations are replaced by asymmetrical armed conflicts between countries and terror and guerrilla organizations.

-The challenge that many states are facing is the kind of acts these organizations commit and the war being fought against them.
+The type of acts committed by these organizations and the kind of wars they wage present a challenge to the states that fight them.

-These organizations are devoted to achieving their set goals.
-Said organizations pay no consideration to their members' lives, nor do they pay attention to the life of the population for which they fight.
-Needless to say that the enemies' lives are valueless, when theirs value system is entirely different from the values that are normally associated with democratic countries.
+Such organizations are completely focused on achieving their goals and have no consideration for the lives of their members or the lives of the people in whose name they are fighting.
+Needless to say, they have no regard for the lives of their enemies, and their values are entirely different from democratic values.

-As time passes the terror and guerilla organizations grow into para-military, heavily armed, organize military force, employing sophisticated combat tactics and strategies.
+As time passes, these terror and guerrilla organizations are growing into paramilitary, heavily armed and organized forces and employing sophisticated combat tactics and strategies.

-Despite their military might and similarity to conventional militaries, they do not fight with adherence to international laws.
+Despite their military might and their similarity to conventional armies, they do not adhere to international law.

-Facing the other end are democratic states committed to defend their citizens' security and enabling them to enjoy their civil rights.
+On the other side are democratic states committed to protecting their citizens and enabling them to enjoy their civil rights.

-In low intensity conflict democratic states will have a dilemma.
-On the one hand their role is to defend their citizens.
-On the other hand, the moral and legal justifications determining the declaration and embarkation of war and the way it is to be fought, were developed during the wars that were fought in the past century, therefore fully suitable for wars between sovereign states.
-In a war against terror and guerilla organizations, these rulls and justifications cannot be implemented.
+In low-intensity conflict, democratic states face a dilemma.
+On the one hand, their role is to defend their citizens.
+On the other hand, the moral and legal justifications for declaring and waging war and the way in which wars are fought were developed during the twentieth century.
+As a result, they are suitable for wars between sovereign states but are not appropriate in wars against terror and guerrilla organizations.

-The purpose of this study is to discuss the appropriate way of fighting the low intensity conflict with terror/guerilla organizations in lue of the need to maintain human dignity on the one hand, while effectively protecting the state and its' citizens on the other hand.
+The purpose of this study is to discuss the appropriate way to fight in low-intensity conflict with terror and guerrilla organizations in light of the need to maintain human dignity, on the one hand, but to protect the state and its citizens, on the other.
 This is in addition to the need to develop normative and universal rules of confrontation with these organizations.

-The core question of this research is weather normative, operative universal rules of engagement can be defined and integrated into a comprehensive moral-ethical doctrine that will enable democratic states to handle conflicts with terror and guerilla organization under various circumstances.
-If so, what will these rules be?
+The core question of this study is whether normative, operative, universal rules of engagement can be defined and integrated into a comprehensive moral-ethical doctrine that will enable democratic states to handle conflicts with terror and guerrilla organizations in a variety of circumstances.
+If they can, what will these rules be?

-In order to answer the core question in the most coherent way that will universalize this study as much as possible, it will be composed of three sectional layers: theoretical, comparative and doctrine development.
+In order to answer the core question in the most coherent way and universalize the study as much as possible, it will be divided into three sectional layers: theoretical, comparative, and doctrinal.

-The theoretical aspect will examine and deal with the issue of low intensity conflict, it's nature, and in what way it differs from the "classical" wars.
-Also to be examined are legal, ethical and academic theories that the research lay upon:
+The theoretical section will examine and address the issue of low-intensity conflict, its nature, and how it differs from classic wars.
+Also to be examined in this section are the legal, ethical, and academic theories on which the study is based:

-The Just War Theory. functions as an important moral framework, restraining and regulating the use of force by governments and militaries.
-It is composed of three sections that together build a moral system of principles, understandings and ideas that serve as the infrastructure for the moral debates regarding waging and fighting wars.
-The study focuses on the moral behavior of soldiers during wars (jus in bello), including the principalof distinction and proportionality.
+Just War Theory: This theory functions as an important moral framework, restraining and regulating the use of force by governments and militaries.
+It is composed of three parts which together, build a moral system of principles, understandings, and ideas that serve as the infrastructure for the moral debates regarding waging and fighting wars.
+The study focuses on the moral behavior of soldiers during wars (jus in bello), including the principles of distinction and proportionality.

-The International Law. similarly to the just war theory, the international law restrains the violence of states prior to waging wars and fighting them.
-The study focuses on international humanitarian law (that includes the Haag and Geneva treaties) that builds the structure dealing with the legal ways to manage war in order to protect the basic human rights while fighting it.
+International Law: Like just war theory, international law restrains violence by states and prevents them from waging and fighting wars.
+The study focuses on international humanitarian law (including the Hague and Geneva Conventions), which builds a structure for legal ways to manage war so as to protect basic human rights during the fighting.